open-mmlab/mmcv/docs/video.md

 # dump the flow to a flo file (~3.7M)
 mmcv.flowwrite(flow, 'uncompressed.flo')
 # dump the flow to a jpeg file (~230K)
+# the shape of the dumped image is (800, 1200)
 mmcv.flowwrite(flow, 'compressed.jpg', quantize=True, concat_axis=1)

-# read the flow file
+# read the flow file, the shape of loaded flow is (800, 600, 2) for both ways
 flow = mmcv.flowread('uncompressed.flo')
 flow = mmcv.flowread('compressed.jpg', quantize=True, concat_axis=1)
 ```